shrutikapoor08/devjoke/README.md

 #### Send me a PR if you know a good Dev Joke.

 * * *
+What is the problem with git jokes?

+Everyone has their own version!

+* * *

 There are two types of People{